rozek/dommali-utils/README.md

 #### Delegated Recognizer ####

 The following methods use delegated event handlers for dragging recognition.
-They detect dragging estures for any element matching a given `Selector` and trigger corresponding events at the `dommali` objects the methods have been applied to.
+They detect dragging gestures for any element matching a given `Selector` and trigger corresponding events at the `dommali` objects the methods have been applied to.
 Delegated event handlers reduce the implementation effort if multiple elements should be treated in a similar way.

 Multiple delegated recognizers with different selectors may be installed in the same `dommali` object - but at most one per selector.